 On May 28, 2014, Vringo Infrastructure commenced legal proceedings, pursuant to European Anti-Piracy Regulations, Number 1383/2003, Article 11 against ZTE in the District Court of The Hague.
+ZTE has filed an invalidity lawsuit for the patent-in-suit.
 A schedule has not yet been set in this matter.